-Last week, we discussed the extreme likelihood that a personal injury lawsuit will end in a settlement.
-95% of legal disagreements do, which means that plaintiffs and defendants almost universally reach an agreement long before any one sees the inside of a court room.
-We ended that post by discussing several forms of “Alternative Dispute Resolution,” ways of reaching that agreement.
+Last week, Banville Law discussed the extreme likelihood that a personal injury lawsuit will end in a settlement.
+95% of legal disagreements do, which means that plaintiffs and defendants almost universally reach an agreement long before anyone sees the inside of a courtroom.
+We ended that post by discussing several forms of "Alternative Dispute Resolution," ways of reaching that agreement.

 But obviously, some cab accident lawsuits do make it to court.
 And if you were injured in a taxi crash, you're probably wondering what a court case will look like.
 It might even be your biggest fear.
 In the coming months, our cab accident lawyers will try to present an accurate picture of the legal process: from discovery to appeals.
 Not sure what those terms mean?
 Keep reading to find out.

 While most potential lawsuits reach an early conclusion, the ones that don't usually involve cars.
 That's right: numbers from the Bureau of Justice Statistics tell us that the overwhelming majority of personal injury lawsuits that enter civil courts involve motor vehicle accidents.
 With that being said, only 5% of all civil claims make it that far.
 In 2005, New York City, a city of 1.6 million people, saw only 359 civil lawsuits decided by either bench or jury trials.
 Not a lot by any measure.

 But before we dive into the nitty-gritty details of a lawsuit, there are some preliminary definitions we need to get out of the way.
 We already mentioned the first: the difference between jury and bench trials.

 A jury trial is that classic image we all share of a lawsuit: 12 men and women sitting behind a bench, reviewing the facts of a case.
 It's Jimmy Stewart in Anatomy Of A Murder or Denzel Washington in Philadelphia (and sometimes, just as dramatic; both of those fictional cases were based on true stories).